 - They need space!
-You don't need a mansion, but these extra large dogs will probably feel a little cramped in a small apartment.
+You don't need a mansion, but these extra-large dogs will probably feel a little cramped in a small apartment.
 If you're going to adopt a large dog, make sure you have enough space to keep them comfortable.
-You can also assume that they'll be able to reach your counters no problem!
-So be sure to plan ahead.
+You can also assume that they'll be able to reach your counters with no problem!
+So be sure to plan.

 - Costs - the bigger the dog, the more they'll need!
 This goes for food, medicine, vet procedures, and more.
 Be prepared to spend more on a large dog than you would on a small dog.